gj1997x/Software-Requirements/README.md

 <img width="823" alt="MemberInstances" src="https://github.com/gj1997x/Software-Requirements/assets/148683770/11dfae7f-03ed-4176-a1df-5574a7aac140">

-In the screenshots above, it can be seen that every user who sign up will be a memebr in the store.
+In the screenshots above, it can be seen that every user who sign up will be a member in the store.
 Their details will be taken and the screenshots under the results shows that the users informations are saved.
-There will be two objects created one will be memebers and the other object will be the users that holds the username and password of the memeber.
+There will be two objects created one will be members and the other object will be the users that holds the username and password of the member.

 2)